Fiat Chrysler proposes 50-50 merger with Renault | DW | 27.05.2019

 Fiat Chrysler on Monday confirmed it was holding merger talks with French carmaker Renault, saying it had made a "transformative" proposal to fuse the two companies.

-The proposed deal, which would create a world leader, comes as carmakers the world over face pressure to consolidate in the faces of challenges posed by electrification, tougher regulations on emissions and the drive to make connected and autonomous vehicles.
+The proposed deal, which would create the third-largest automotive group, comes as carmakers the world over face pressure to consolidate in the faces of challenges posed by electrification, tougher regulations on emissions and the drive to make connected and autonomous vehicles.

 In a statement, the Italian auto manufacturer said the merged company would be 50% owned by FCA shareholders and 50% by Renault shareholders.